- Planned progressive program takes students from School to performing company.

 - Standardizing the style and technique of steps and exercises.

 The set exercises are the core of the Syllabus.
 They are a listing of exercises for each grade in an order suggested for dancer safety and class effectiveness, based on the format of a typical dance class.
 Although certain steps or exercises could be introduced in different order, the program design provides the student with an appropriate sequence of exercises on an appropriate annual timeline.
 It is the prerogative of the instructor to alter format, re-order exercises or utilize choreography apart from that offered via the video/written resource to best suit his/her needs or unique class situation.
 The syllabus is designed to offer as many as 26 set exercises at any one grade level.
 To reduce the load for a typical dancer training one to two times per week and learning choreography apart from Syllabus, set exercises have been divided into ‘Certificate’ and ‘Diploma’ variations.
 Certificate exercises are entry grade level exercises, and diploma exercises are progressed grade level exercises.
 Although there is some overlap between certificate and diploma exercises (in such case the certificate variation is either a shorter or simpler variation), this division allows the instructor additional flexibility as to the course and pace of instruction, and the student to study a given grade level for more than one year.
-Typically, students will participate in one diploma variation of a Grade per Tier (example, Grade 1, Grade 2, Grade 2 Diploma, and Grade 3).
+Typically, students will participate in one diploma variation of a Grade per Tier (example, Grade 4, Grade 5, Grade 6, Grade 6D).
+Typically, starting dancers at the more challenging Grade 1 Diploma level has shown to be effective in setting up dancers for success.
+Therefore, Shumka School begins its dancers at Grade 1 Diploma, instead of Grade 1 Certificate.
+Below is an example visualizing the differences between the Certificate and Diploma variations, for Grade 1.

 Below is an example visualizing the differences between the Certificate and Diploma variations, for Grade 1.